magenta-aps/alfresco-fix-quickshare-thumbnail-filenames-repo/README.md

-Alfresco Repo module which adds an alternate URL for the quickshare thumbnail GET webscript.
+Alfresco Repo module which modifies the quickshare thumbnail GET webscript to send the filename of the thumbnail's source node (e.g. "my.pdf") instead of the name of the thumbnail itself (e.g. "pdf" if the thumbnail is called "pdf") in the Content-Disposition header, when the content is being requested as an attachment (e.g. download).

-This URL supports appending a filename to the URL, so that the thumbnail can be downloaded by a browser with the correct filename.
+This is so that the thumbnail can be downloaded by a browser with an appropriate filename.